crowl0gic/ffmpeg-nvidia/README.md

 ```
 event_extpipe_put: Error writing in pipe , state error 1: Broken pipe
 ```
-Performing the steps below will save a _**lot**_ of time versus testing Motion live.
+Reviewing the "Test FFMPEG" steps below will save a _**lot**_ of time versus testing Motion live.

 **Note 3:** Once everything is working, you may see an occasional error of:
 ```
 event_extpipe_put: pipe ffmpeg -y -f ... <filepath> not created or closed already
 ```
 This is a [known issue](https://github.com/Motion-Project/motion/issues/1659) with Motion and won't impact actual functionality.
-As of 4/6/2023, the fix has been merged into the main release branch.
+As of 4/6/2023, the fix has been merged into motion's main release branch.

+### Test FFMPEG

 1. From the /etc/motion configuration directory, set aside a camera configuration for testing purposes.
 Load it in /etc/motion/motion.conf
 2. Use the following settings to dump Motion's video output to a file